 A short term investment is usually defined as one that can be liquidated for cash within five years.
-Often there will be a preponderance of bonds and other lower risk investments in a short term investment portfolio, but we are going to focus on those investments that can generate above-average short term returns within five years – a slightly different proposition.
+Often there will be a preponderance of bonds and other lower risk investments in a short term investment portfolio.

-Here’s a list of the asset classes you can select short term investment options from:
+Here’s a list of the asset classes based on trading volumes:

 - Equities